 What Does Leviticus 25:35 Mean?

 The law in Leviticus 25:35 defines how God’s people should treat a fellow believer who falls into poverty.
 It says, 'If your brother becomes poor and cannot maintain himself with you, you shall support him as though he were a stranger and a sojourner, and he shall live with you.'
-This command shows that community care is part of holiness.
+This command shows that community and compassion are central to living under God’s laws.

 Leviticus 25:35